pydata/xarray/doc/user-guide/computation.rst

 Because ``apply_ufunc`` follows a standard convention for ufuncs, it plays nicely with tools for building vectorized functions, like :py:func:`numpy.broadcast_arrays` and :py:class:`numpy.vectorize`.
-For high performance needs, consider using Numba's :doc:`vectorize and guvectorize <numba:user/vectorize>`.
+For high performance needs, consider using :doc:`Numba's vectorize and guvectorize <numba:user/vectorize>`.

 In addition to wrapping functions, ``apply_ufunc`` can automatically parallelize many functions when using dask by setting ``dask='parallelized'``.
 See